openLeaderboard/olb-server/README.md

 ```bash
 poetry run python manage.py run
 ```

+**NOTE:** You will need to be running both of these simultaneously, use tmux or multiple terminals.

 ## Setup VSCode to use right environment
 By default vscode will use your normal python install instead of the poetry virtual environment.